 Joannah Nanjekye is a software engineer and a friend of the Ruby community from Kampala Uganda.
 She is a proud open source contributor having been mentored through programs like Rails Girls Summer of Code, working at Outreachy, writing mostly Python, Ruby, and Golang.
 She is the author of "Python 2 and 3 Compatibility", a book published by Apress.
 She also organizes Rails Girls Kampala.
 Recently reading a lot about the latest developer tools and space.

-Nadia is a Co-Founder of CodeNewbie, the most supportive community of programmers and people learning to code.
+Nadia is the CTO of CodeNewbie, the most supportive community of programmers and people learning to code.
 She has taught good engineering practices through pair programming at Pivotal Labs and Pivotal Cloud Foundry.
 She originally learned to code at Makers Academy and she maintains speakerline.io in her spare time.

 Amr is an African Egyptian native who crossed continents to work with his passion in digital environments.
 Amr's interests span technology, tech-communities, politics and politics in tech, all enriched through various software engineering roles in Egypt, Hungary and Germany.